Chris Patolo: Background

 A local junior from the Bankstown Sports club, he was a member of Canterbury's Harold Matthews and SG Ball sides before progressing through the club’s High-Performance Youth Program and Jersey Flegg side.

 Playing career

 2021

 In round 16 of the 2021 NRL season, Patolo made his debut for Canterbury-Bankstown against the Manly-Warringah Sea Eagles.

 Patolo made a total of six appearances for Canterbury in the 2021 NRL season as the club finished last and claimed the Wooden Spoon.

 2022

 Patolo played a total of 15 matches for Canterbury in the 2022 NRL season as the club finished 12th on the table.

+2023

+Patolo only played two matches for Canterbury in the 2023 NRL season as the club finished 15th on the table.

+2024

+Patolo managed just 4 matches for Canterbury in the 2024 NRL season, primarily playing in reserve grade as the club finished 6th on the table.

+On 19 October, Patolo would sign a train-and-trial contract with the Manly Sea Eagles.

+2025

+On 9 October 2025 it was reported that he signed for Huddersfield Giants in the Super League for 2026 on a 2-year contract.